Transitioning from Applets to Apps

 Create a project with the exact structure that you want your assets to have, i.e. for the example above, create a project with a folder "/assets/" and place hs37d5.fasta inside that folder.

-In dxapp.json, add a key called "resources"
+, add a key called resources

-with a string value equal to the project id of the project with the assets, i.e. "resources": "project-BBF4Jp80vVky55Vvgkb0028u"
+with a string value equal to the project ID of the project with the assets, i.e. "resources": "project-BBF4Jp80vVky55Vvgkb0028u"

 When building the app, the system will create a separate read-only copy of the project and associate it with the specific app version.
 You can safely modify or delete the original project, as it will not affect the app.
 Note that if your assets don't change across newer versions, you are welcome to keep the original project around and reuse the same project ID in dxapp.json